qkzk/fm/development.md

 - Fix jump mode (Alt+g) to allow paths to file.
 It will jump there and select the file.
 - Preview valid symlink as their target.
 Broken symlink aren't previewed at all
 - Fixed a few bugs.
 See details below.
+- **Breaking changes**: color configuration.

+  Only one mapping is used in config.yml.
+All colors are now regrouped there.
+  Some names have changed :

+  - "start" -> "normal_start"
+  - "stop" -> "normal_stop"

+  Your old config will still be loaded, but their colors won't be recognized unless you update the config.
+  See the [source](config_file/fm/config.yml) for more infos.

 #### Changelog